Alfresco/docs-activiti-enterprise/docs/modeling/processes/README.md

 A process definition without any BPMN element selected will display an **Edit Process Variables** button in the properties panel.
 Process variables can be configured using the inbuilt GUI or the JSON editor provided with it.
 The **required** status for a process variable indicates that the process variable needs a value when a process instance is started.

+Process variable names can only contain alphanumeric characters and underscores and must begin with a letter.

 Process variables are stored in the `properties` of the `<process-name>-extensions.json` file with unique IDs and can also be viewed through the UI in the **Extensions Editor**:

 ```json